alex-filgueira/Sensor-Fusion-Engineer---Udacity/p3_SFND_3D_Object_Tracking/README.md

 ![statistics.csv](output/statistics.csv)

 ## Basic Build Instructions

 1. Clone this repo.
 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+5. Extra: You can Run it with some arguments, -h for help:  `./3D_object_tracking -h`.